I built this

 It seems the problem stems from drawing an equivalence between the

-and the env-variable svar
+data-variable df$V2 and the env-variable svar.

 They are not equivalent.
 Finding the data-variable in the current data